formicant/opencv-tetris/README.md

 ## Scoring

 - 1 line — 1 point
-- 2 lies at once — 4 points
+- 2 lines at once — 4 points
-- 3 lies at once — 9 points
+- 3 lines at once — 9 points
-- 4 lies at once — 16 points
+- 4 lines at once — 16 points

 ## TO DO